ericis/tdd/Gumball/README.md

 #Test-Driven Development

-These 'Gumball' projects were created as a set of technology solutions focused on a single problem domain using Test-Driven Development (TDD).
+These 'Gumball' projects were created as a set of technology solutions focused on a single problem domain using [Test-Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) (TDD).
 The solutions used a test-first methodology rather than writing tests after.
-In some cases, a Behavior-Driven Development (BDD) methodology is used.
+In some cases, a [Behavior-Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) (BDD) methodology is used.

 ## Gumball Machine

 The team is tasked with creating a software solution for a gumball machine constrained to use a hardware API provided by an 'external' team and a set of requirements provided by the business' product owner (PO).
 These requirements have been captured as User Stories.

+User stories are written in the standard form:
+    1. "As a [user]..."
+    2. "I want [feature]..."
+    3. "So that [reason]...".

+User stories may alternatively appear as:
+    1. "In order to [reason]..."
+    2. "As a [user]..."
-User stories are written in the standard form "As a [user]...", "I want [feature]...", and "So that [reason]...".
-User stories may alternatively appear as "In order to [reason]...", "As a [user]...", and "I want [feature]".
-The IT analyst has worked with the product owner (business) to capture each story's set of Conditions of Acceptance (CoA) in Gherkin syntax (Given-When-Then) to support the IT team with test automation.
+    3. "I want [feature]".

+The IT analyst has worked with the product owner (business) to capture each story's set of Conditions of Acceptance (CoA) in [Gherkin syntax](https://github.com/cucumber/cucumber/wiki/Gherkin) (Given-When-Then) to support the IT team with test automation.

 ### Hardware